ASRCsoft/EDClient/README.md

 if any transactions are pending, attempts to reprocess them.
 Any outstanding database transactions (failures) will cause EDClient to abort.
 This was designed to maintain integrity of the metadata database.

+####Without Database Option
+EDClient can be run to download data files through ECHO, without tracking the downloaded files in a database.
+In this case, the data is downloaded to a separate data directory to maintain integrity of the database and files tracked through that database.

 Usage:
 python EDClient.py [-h] [-o OPMODE] [-r RESULTSIZE] [-s DOWNLOADLIMIT] xmlfile